bryanlammon/supra/readme.md

 If you use this structure, you can create new research projects with Supra's `new` subcommand.
 You just type `supra new <name>`, with `<name>` being the name for your project.
 Supra then creates a directory with that name, the `src/` and `build/` subdirectories, and a placeholder `.md` file and `Makefile`.
-The `.md` file already has a YAML metadata block ready to fille out.
+The `.md` file already has a YAML metadata block ready to fill out.
 It also provides a space to write an abstract, using the abstract formatting in Supra's provided Pandoc custom references.

 ```sh